 Step 4: Music Career Action Plan

-So you’ve got your clarity and your goals sorted.
-Victoire.
-Now you need to transform this into action, and clear planning is worthless without disciplined, precise execution.
+You’ve got clarity and specific goals.
+Now transform this into action.
+And clear planning is worthless without disciplined, precise execution.
 At this stage, you also need to be super realistic regarding what time you realistically have available.
 As I mentioned earlier, any agreement to additional commitments at this stage, which you’d like to agree to, of course, but realistically can’t, will no doubt end in disappointment.

 The implementation calendar we use at IQ translates your realistic annual goals into weekly actions.
 It’s designed to ensure consistent progress whilst preventing the burnout we see constantly from artists trying to do everything at once.